jancee/Hazard-Response-Mission-Pack/node-red-flows/README.md

 #### 1.1 Snippets

+Various Sample applications and Node-RED flow snippets.

 For more information, see [here](./snippets/README.md)

 #### 1.2 Projects

+Including the complete application case, a subsystem is implemented through flow.

 For more information, see [here](./projects/README.md)

 #### 1.3 Functional Nodes

+This includes the incoming and outgoing data from the device, and some of the application case base dependencies on the Global and Subflow nodes.

 For more information, see [here](./functional-nodes/README.md)